batch-wise matrice multiplication

 Fixing the paramter gradient using the register_hook function

 You can use the the Tensor.register_hook() to custom operation on gradient.
-Taking one of my usage as an example, I used the below codes to fix the gamma and beta in BatchNormalization layer by setting their gradients to constant zero.
+Taking one of my usage as an example, I used the below codes to freeze the gamma and beta in BatchNormalization layers during training by setting their gradients to constant zero.

 ... get the BN layer instances as variable `m`